reikawa13/reikawa13/README.md

 ## 👋 Hello!!

+Name: Reishiro Kawakami
-My name is Reishiro Kawakami, and I am a rising junior at Swarthmore College, a liberal arts college near Philadelphia, PA.
+College: Swarthmore College (liberal arts college near Philadelphia, PA)
+Year: Class of 2026
+Degrees: B.A. in Computer Science and Sociology/Anthropology

 <!--
 **reikawa13/reikawa13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.